About Us: How Whole Child Works

-A Whole Child Community uses web-based technology; a commitment from all segments of the community; and community leaders united as Action Teams to build and maintain a community where everyone works together to make sure children thrive.
+A Whole Child Community utilizes commitment from all segments of the community and community leaders united as Action Teams to build and maintain a community where everyone works together to make sure children thrive.

 The primary focus of Whole Child Leon is 0-5, but the philosophy addresses needs of children and youth of all ages and their families.